 - Aggressive Dog Behavior – Are people and other animals afraid of your dog?
 If your cute little Bichon has become aggressive, you have a real problem.
 You need to nip this one in the bud!

 - Submissive Urination – Does your dog pee when she meets a new person or animal?
 You may have a dog that is too passive and needs some help.

-Watch this video of Doggy Dan.
+Watch the following video of Doggy Dan.
 You don’t have to struggle with your dog or puppy’s behavior problems any more!
 When you try Doggy Dan’s gentle methods, you’ll wonder why you waited so long!

 Prevent Dog Behavior Problems